-The final actual expenditures for the General Fund as of June 30, 2019 and 2018, were more than budgeted by \$3,185 and less than budgeted by \$1,112,577, respectively.
-In fiscal year 2019, actual payroll expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures exceeded budgeted benefits costs during the fiscal year.
-In fiscal year 2018, actual payroll expenditures (including salaries and employee benefits) were under budget as budgeted positions were unfilled during the fiscal year.
-In fiscal years 2019 and 2018, actual field operations expenditures were under budget due to reduced spray operations, respectively.
-In fiscal year 2019, Insurance expenditures were over budget as the actual cost of insurance exceeded budgeted costs during the fiscal year.
-In fiscal year 2018, Insurance expenditures were under budget due to a dividend received from the insurance provider in recognition of the District's progress in lowering compensation claims through safety initiatives.
-In fiscal years 2019 and 2018, capital outlay was lower than budgeted because District management decided not to proceed with relocating the District's server room.
+The final actual expenditures for the General Fund as of June 30, 2020 and 2019, were less than budgeted by \$14,624 and more than budgeted by \$3,185, respectively.
+In fiscal year 2020, actual payroll expenditures (including salaries and employee benefits) were under budget as the actual cost of employee benefits expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures exceeded budgeted benefits costs during the fiscal year.
+In fiscal year 2020, actual field operations expenditures were over budget due to increased spray operations.
+In fiscal year 2019, actual field operations expenditures were under budget as the actual cost of insurance were less than budgeted costs during the fiscal year.
+In fiscal year 2019, Insurance expenditures were under budget as the actual cost of insurance were less than budgeted costs during the fiscal year.
+In fiscal year 2019, Insurance expenditures were over budget due to actual cost of insurance exceeded budgeted costs during the fiscal years 2020 and 2019, capital outlay was lower than budgeted because District management decided not to proceed with relocating the District's server room.